solonovamax/LogsBeGone/README.md

-# Anti 'Ignoring Chunk' mod
+# Logs Be Gone

-Don't like to see
+Don't like to see your logs spammed with messages like this?

 ```
 [23:21:46] [Render thread/WARN]: Ignoring chunk since it's not in the view range: 71, 65